 If you notice a problem and need water damage restoration in Toronto or the GTA, Flood Services Canada can help you.
 We provide trustworthy and effective water damage restoration services and our professionals can prevent future damage to your home caused by damage you cannot see.
 We can also help you settle with your insurance company.
 We deploy our quick-response teams across Toronto, Oakville, Ajax, Whitby, Georgina, Barrie, Mississauga, and Lakeshore to help our customers when they find themselves in a tough situation.
 We’re ready to provide 24/7 sewage, water damage, and flood cleanup services and will use the best techniques, personnel, and technology to ensure your home or business is clean, safe, and dry as soon as possible.

 For a water damage restoration company near you, contact us at (416) 302-2107 to learn more about our water damage cleanup services, or use our emergency hotline at (416) 999-3930 to get our rapid-response teams deployed to your location.
-You can also dial #247 toll-free from your cell.

 Latest posts by Chad Vanvari (see all)